flxt/gnuma_classifier/README.md

 # gnuma_distilbert
-ditsilbert microservice for gnuma project
+classifier microservice for gnuma project

+Before Running the code
+1) install the required python packages specified in the requirements.txt
-Remove the .example from rabbitmq_creds.json.example and fill the blanks Same for the service_adresses file
+2) Remove the .example from config.json.example and enter the needed values.

+Run with
+	python -m src.server path port

+where path is the directory name of the calssifier you want to use and port is the port number you want

+Example:
-Run with python -m src.server
+	python -m src.server distilBERT 4793

+To add a new Classifier:
+1) Make a copy of the template folder
+2) Name it after the Classifier.
+This directory name will be the path variable if you run the server. e.g. "distilBERT"
+3) In the model.json of the directory change the model value to the name of the huggingface model you want. e.g. "distilbert-base-uncased"
+4) In the startup.json of the directory change the classifier_name value to the name you want your classifier to have. e.g. "distilbert"
+5) If you want you can change the default values in the startup.json.
+Adding new values is not possible for now.
+6) Now you can start the new Classifier as specified above.